Giant cuttlefish: Predators

 The Australian giant cuttlefish is eaten by Indo-Pacific bottlenose dolphins, which have been observed (in South Australia's Spencer Gulf) to have developed a technique for removing the ink and cuttlebone from a cuttlefish before eating it.
 They are also eaten by Long-nosed fur seals.
 Yellowtail kingfish are also known to eat cephalopods.
 This has raised concerns about Yellowtail kingfish escapees from commercial fish farms impacting other species in Spencer Gulf including eating emergent Giant Australian cuttlefish or their eggs.

+Conservation status

+In 2009 the species was listed as Near Threatened on the IUCN Red List of Threatened Species due to an observed declining trend at that time.